 People need to know the basic factors that come into play when we’re calculating the price of services so they can make an informed decision.

 Don’t worry, this isn’t an accounting article.
 I have nothing against accounting (or accountants), but that’s not why you’re here.
-So let’s answer some questions about the pricing of cleaning services in London and see if you’ll come out better informed on the other side.
+So let’s answer some questions about the cleaning services pricing in London and see if you’ll come out better informed on the other side.

 In this article: